steppsr/xchdev_bashtools/README.md

 ```
 Warning: there is a current bug that causes the script to store it's working files into the
 ~/chia-blockchain folder.
-If you update from source (running the command at Bash prompt)
+If you update from source (running the commands at Bash prompt)
 then you may see warnings about uncommitted files.

 You can delete the following files if found in ~/chia-blockchain
   .nftcount
   .nfturis
 ```

 # nftmon